Attract great staff and hire them confidently with the assistance of these resources.

 From Starting to Parting

-Our resource From Starting to Parting helps congregations hire, support, and transition their staff.
+Our resource From Starting to Parting (PDF) helps congregations hire, support, and transition their staff.
 Written specifically with religious education and music staff in mind, most of the information is more broadly applicable.

 Conducting background checks on congregational staff and volunteers who work with vulnerable populations is critical.
 The increased use of background checks and reference checks by agencies that work with children often means sexual predators are attracted to institutions that don’t conduct them.
 Congregations across the nation are perceived as trusting and welcoming and thus are vulnerable to those seeking easy access to children, youth, and vulnerable adults.